Aplopio/django_gapps_oauth2_login/README.md

 You will have to hook up appropriate receivers for these signals

-We will have a signal receiver in UserManager which creates the client if he is first user & creates userprofile the user.

-If he is not first user a userprofile is created for the user.

 It needs client_secrets.json provided by google cloud console to be placed in this directory.